That’s nothing

 Of course, I wasn’t completely oblivious to everything going on in the world, and I had my share of childhood concerns and stress.
 But none of this kept me awake at night.
 Not even when I was in the fifth grade with a teacher who was overly-demanding.
 I can remember being on my way to sleep at night when memories of the day or anxiety about tomorrow would creep in.
 I was able to imagine my bed floating above the classroom as I said: Sorry, I’m in bed now.
 I’ve never, as an adult, been able to dismiss concerns so easily.

 There’s a tendency among some people to romanticize the past.
 To use selective memory to create a fictitious “good ol’ days.”
 I subscribe to the Will Rogers quote: “Things ain’t what they used to be and never were.”
-Still there are good memories along with the less-than-good ones.
-And while missing something doesn’t mean wanting to go back to it, there are things I miss.
+(See also, my blog post, “The Good New Days.”)

 It’s the innocence I remember fondly.
 I miss not getting much mail.